 The spiritual health of a local church depends on the authority of leadership in that church.

-When a church is in a state of anarchy, that church is trouble.
+When a church is in a state of anarchy or indifference, that church is in trouble.
 It will eventually stop winning and discipling people for Christ.

-The primary indication of a healthy church is a pastor who can be a catalyst for evangelism and discipleship.
+The primary indication of a healthy church is a Spirit-filled pastor who is a catalyst for evangelism and discipleship.
 Congregations that experience this kind of leadership are the first to recognize the value of balanced authority.
 However, the pastor earns this authority by love from the congregation.

 There is an illusion that the congregation can exercise some corporate leadership.
 People with this idea oppose strong pastoral leadership on the principle of a perceived democratic assumption.
 God never asserts that assumption in the Bible, however.
 It seems undemocratic to these people (without biblical support) that a pastor should have authority.

-It is incredible that though people understand leadership in business, their minds shut down to the principle of good leadership when they go to church.
+It is incredible that though people understand business leadership, their minds shut down to the principle of good leadership when they go to church.
 The board of directors of a corporation, if they are wise, does not attempt to lead the organization.
 They leave the planning and the execution of the plan to full-time executives.
-Yet, in churches, it is often the board that tries to plan and execute plans.
+Yet, in churches, it is often the board that tries to plan and execute programs.
 No wonder many churches are dead in the water!
-The role of the board is to approve basic policy and protect the assumptions and doctrine of the church.
+The board’s role is to approve basic policy and protect the assumptions and doctrine of the church.

 Does this mean that the pastor is a dictator?
 No, the church hires him, and the church can fire him.
 He reports to the board, and the board reserves the right to overrule his plans.
 His plan will not be effective if the congregation does not support his proposals by action.
 Also, a pastor is an “under-shepherd.”
 His real authority is from the ultimate Shepherd, the Lord Jesus Christ.